Joel Jeffrey: Early life

 Jeffrey was born into a Darwin-based family of Indigenous Australian descent from the Northern Territory (Wulwulam) and Queensland (Kukatj).
 His father, Russell, was a professional Australian rules footballer who played at the highest level for St Kilda before relocating to the Gold Coast to continue his AFL career with the Brisbane Bears.
 Following his retirement, Russell returned to Darwin to play for Wanderers and coached Palmerston to back-to-back NTFL premierships in 2001–02.
 He was inducted into the AFLNT Hall of Fame in 2010.

 Joel began playing junior football for Palmerston and later switched to the Wanderers Football Club where he made his Men's Premier League debut for the club in 2018 at 16 years of age.
 In June 2019, at 17 years of age, Jeffrey made his senior NEAFL debut for the NT Thunder at TIO Stadium and kicked a goal in his first game.
-He was also selected to represent the Allies at the 2019 AFL Under 18 Championships as a bottom ager and intended to relocate to the Gold Coast in 2020 to take part in the Suns' academy program on a full-time basis until the COVID-19 pandemic eliminated that possibility.
+He was also selected to represent the Allies at the 2019 AFL Under 18 Championships as a bottom ager and intended to relocate to the Gold Coast in 2020 to take part in the Gold Coast Suns Academy program on a full-time basis until the COVID-19 pandemic eliminated that possibility.
 In December 2020, Jeffrey was drafted to the Gold Coast Suns via their academy access.